 |Vitamin-D||29 IU mg||7%|

-Fresh and dried oyster mushrooms can be readily available in the US supermarkets.
-Choose non slimy and evenly colored oyster mushrooms, with a smooth cap and no black spots.
+Fresh and dried oyster mushrooms can be readily available in US supermarkets.
+Choose non-slimy and evenly colored oyster mushrooms with a smooth cap and no black spots.
 Pleurotus mushrooms are highly perishable and absorb the flavor of surrounding foods.
 Consume them immediately.

 For storage, place them in a paper bag or in a dish covered with cloth for a short period (2-3 days).
 Dried oyster in sealed packs and vacuum packs can stay well for many months.

-Oyster mushrooms impart mild mushroomy flavor, and distinct fleshy texture in the dishes.
+Oyster mushrooms impart mild mushroomy flavor and distinct fleshy texture in the dishes.
 Thus, they can be an ideal substitute in the dishes that call for pork or poultry.
-Do not mask their flavor by pairing them with strongly flavored foods or cooking them in large amount of butter or oil.
-They can be sautéed or boiled 3-5 min, quick braised or baked for 7-10 min.
+Do not mask their flavor by pairing them with strongly flavored foods or cooking them in a large amount of butter or oil.
+They can be sautéed or boiled 3-5 min, quick braised, or baked for 7-10 min.
 Their stems require a longer cooking time and benefit from being chopped evenly.